 Interview and Selection Stage

 Select candidates will be invited to City Hall to conduct in-person interviews.
 Applicants who are selected for an interview will be notified mid February, 2017.
-The interview process will take place in early March, with the chosen candidates notified within 7-14 days following the interviews.
-The City will choose two qualified candidates to serve as Cookingham-Noll Fellows, beginning in June, 2017.
+The interview process will take place on Thursday, March 2nd and Friday, March 3rd, with the chosen candidates notified within 7-14 days following the interviews.
+The City will choose two qualified candidates to serve as Cookingham-Noll Fellows, beginning the first week of June, 2017.